How to care for pressure sores

 - Stage IV: The pressure ulcer has become so deep that there is damage to the muscle and bone, and sometimes to tendons and joints.

-There are 2 other types of pressure sores that don't fit into the stages.
+There are two other types of pressure sores that don't fit into the stages.

 - Sores covered in dead skin that is yellow, tan, green, or brown.
 The dead skin makes it hard to tell how deep the sore is.
 This type of sore is "unstageable."